vttale/serve-stale/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on August 27, 2019.
+   This Internet-Draft will expire on September 10, 2019.

 Copyright Notice